EpistasisLab/Aliro/tests/integration/readme.md

 todo:

 - export results to a shared volume
-- customize the initial database state
+- customize the initial state
-- shut down all containers when the test suite completes

 ## Node/Jest ##
 Jest tests with the naming convention `./jest/*.test.ts` or `./jest/*.test.js` will be run automatically.